 The shift to using fast flash memory rather than hard disks for an operating system and applications has made a huge difference to overall computer performance, with considerably faster load times.
 If you store your 3D project and all its assets on an SSD, editing will be much smoother and quicker too.

-We have selected the best SSDs and external hard drives around right now in our comprehensive guide to the options available for Mac and PC users.
+We have selected the best external hard drives around right now in our comprehensive guide to the options available for Mac and PC users.

 07. Virtual reality

 A killer app for VR may be yet to arrive, but the availability of high-quality, affordable VR headsets such as Oculus Rift is still a breakthrough for 3D.
 No longer are we restricted to seeing a 3D world via a 2D window on our desks, but that world can come alive and interactive in a way that truly does feel magical.

 Want to see what your options are?
 Head over to our choice of the best VR headsets.